 There are many different groups of vitamin B (B1, B2, B3, B6, B7, B12) and every one of them is important for your body, especially if you want to increase your muscle mass.

-Vitamin B has a key role in everything, such as forming and absorbing proteins, producing energy, building a good nerve system and last but not least, breaking down fats and carbs.
+Vitamin B has a key role in everything, such as forming and absorbing proteins, producing energy, building a good nervous system, and last but not least, breaking down fats and carbs.

 People usually intake the recommended amount of vitamin B through food.

-This vitamin is found in many ingredients, including whole grain cereals, eggs, nuts, and leafy vegetables.
+This vitamin is found in many ingredients, including whole-grain cereals, beans, eggs, nuts, brown rice, cottage cheese, greek yogurt, and leafy vegetables.

 Flaxseed has many nutrients important for losing body fat and building muscles.

-It is one of the best sources of omega 3 fatty acids which prevent inflammations.
+It is one of the best sources of omega-3 fatty acids that prevent inflammations.

 The reduction of inflammatory processes in your body is essential when it comes to building muscles since flaxseed can help your muscles recover better and not sore or hurt after training.